Sales Call Playbook

 Trust → Website Design:

-Competition → Design + SEO:
+Competition → Website Design + SEO:

 ✓ Did they describe the value themselves? → Step 4.
 If not → go back to discovery.